10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 My miles110

-The Arahi 8 is the Gaviota’s lighter sibling — 12g lighter with the same J-Frame stability tech.
+The Arahi 8 is the Gaviota’s lighter sibling — 12g lighter with HOKA’s innovative H-Frame™ stability system.
 I reach for it on easy days when I want HOKA’s signature rocker feel without the Gaviota’s bulk.
-The J-Frame provides gentle medial support that’s less aggressive than the Kayano or Adrenaline.
+The H-Frame™ uses a dual-density interlocking support base that cradles your flat arches without the stiff posting of traditional shoes.

 For mild flat feet, the Arahi 8 may be all you need.
 I noticed adequate stability for my easy 9:30–10:30/mile runs, but on my long runs (10+ miles), my ankle started rolling slightly inward around mile 8 as my feet fatigued.
 If your overpronation is moderate or severe, stick with #1–3 on this list.